vahid-shirbisheh/basic_algorithms_python/README.md

 8. i_th smallest element of a list of numbers (using deterministic pivots)
 9. The distance between vertices of a graph using Breadth-First Search strategy
 10. The Distances between vertices of a (possibly disconnected) graph, again using Breadth-First Search strategy
-11. The depth First Strategy for implementing graph algorithms
+11. The depth First Search strategy for implementing graph algorithms
+12. The decomposition of an undirected graph into connected components using the depth First Search strategy
-12. ...
+13. ...
 ## Data Structures
 We also implement some wellknown data structures in Python in the form of classes, such as
 1. Linkedlists